 What is phantom limb pain?

-Phantom limb pain is a complex, pain syndrome that is described as burning, aching, or electric-type pain in the amputated limb.
+Phantom limb pain is a complex pain syndrome that is described as burning, aching, or electric-type pain in the amputated limb.
 This pain often begins shortly after surgery.
-In some cases, the pain may gradually go away over time.
+In some cases, phantom limb pain may gradually go away over time.
 However, for many patients, phantom limb pain becomes a chronic and debilitating condition.
 Inadequate control of preoperative and postoperative pain may increase the risk of chronic amputation pain.

 How common is phantom limb pain?

 Treatment of phantom limb pain is approached in a manner similar to treatment of other conditions leading to chronic neuropathic pain.
-Advanced nerve surgery techniques can be used to provide long-term pain relief.
+Advanced nerve surgery techniques can be used to provide long-term pain relief where non-invasive therapies have failed or ceased to be effective.

 Understanding Neuroma Formation